brimaz/sorcerers-ledger/README.md

 }
 ```

-Each card entry includes:
+Each card/product entry includes:
-- `name`: Card name
+- `name`: Card/product name
-- `tcgplayerProductId`: TCGplayer product ID (used for image lookup)
+- `tcgplayerProductId`: TCGplayer product ID (used for image lookup and TCGplayer links)
 - `tcgplayerLowPrice`: Low price from TCGplayer
 - `tcgplayerMidPrice`: Mid price from TCGplayer
 - `tcgplayerHighPrice`: High price from TCGplayer
 - `tcgplayerMarketPrice`: Market price from TCGplayer
 - `set_name`: Set name

+**Sorting:**
+- All `*ByName` arrays are sorted case-insensitively alphabetically
+- All price-sorted arrays use `tcgplayerMarketPrice` for sorting (descending by default)

 ### Product Info Files